 You are entitled at any time to request information regarding any omission which we may have received as a result of placing your insurance business.
 Please contact us for more information.

-9. Fees in Lieu of commission
+9. Fees in Lieu of Commission

 If you are a Commercial Customer we may, with your agreement, decide that rather than receive a commission from your insurer(s) we will charge you a fee (called a "Fee in Lieu" or "FIL") for our services.
-Where this happens, we will provide you with an FIL Agreement that clearly notes which insurance polciy(ies) are within scope of that agreement.
-The FIL Agreement will also explain clearly the services we provide to you in return for that FIL..
-The scope of services in the FIL Agreement will (where duplicated) take precedence over the description of services provided elsewhere in this document.
+Where this happens, we will provide you with an FIL Agreement that clearly notes which insurance policy(ies) are within scope of that agreement.
+The FIL Agreement will also explain clearly the services we will provide to you in return for that FIL.
+The scope of services in the FIL Agreement will (where duplicated_ take precedence over the description of services provided elsewhere in this document.
 We will make the insurers aware that the policies are covered by the FIL Agreement so as to avoid inadvertently receiving commissions.
-However, if we receive any commission payment from an Insurer that relates directly to the insurances within the scope of the FIL Agreement, we will either pass them on to you (if you have already paid us your FIL for the period) or use them to pay any unpaid FIL.
-If you decide to cancel your insurance before expiry of the policy(ies) covered by the FIL agreement, or if the Insurer terminates cover, or you transfer your insurance to another intermediary or insurer mid-term, then you will not receive a refund of any part of a FIL.
+However, if we receive any commission payment from an Insurer that relates directly to the insurances within the scope of the FIL Agreement we will either pass them on to you (if you have already paid us your FIL for the period) or use them to pay any unpaid FIL.
+If you decide to cancel your insurance before expiry of the policy(ies) covered by the FIL agreement, of if the insurer terminates cover, or you transfer your insurance to another intermediary or insurer mid-term, then you will not receive a refund of any part of a FIL.
 We will not usually agree a FIL for Consumers.

 10. Client Money (General)